FilipWirsen/pp4-restaurant-project/README.md

 ## **UX**

-I started with Strategy, thinking about who was going to use the website and what their goals would be.
+I started with strategy, thinking about who was going to use the website and what their goals would be.

 The target audience for this website is: